nlmixrdevelopment/nlmixr/README.md

 Sys.setenv("PATH"=paste0("/usr/local/clang6/bin:/usr/local/gfortran/bin:", Sys.getenv("PATH")))

 ```
+4. Install `devtools` and dependencies.
+   - This package is required to install packages from Github, amongst other things.
+   - Install `devtools` from a clean R session by entering `install.packages("devtools")`.
+5. In R, load `devtools` using `library(devtools)`.
 6. Install `RxODE`.
    - Currently the new version of `RxODE` is in the process of being
      uploaded to CRAN.  `nlmixr` needs this newer version of `RxODE` to